Psychtoolbox-3/psychtoolbox-3.github.com/docs/PsychPaidSupportAndServices.md

 For priority support on the user forum or [GitHub](GitHub) issue tracker, buy a
 "community membership with priority support".

-1. As part of your purchase, you will receive a document with a printed
+1. As part of your purchase, you will receive a document - an invoice - with a
-   "Order Id" and a printed "License key".
+   printed "Order Id" or "Order no.", and a printed "License key".

 2. Next you can run \*this\* function [PsychPaidSupportAndServices](PsychPaidSupportAndServices) in Octave or
    Matlab.
 The function will ask you if you need priority support and do have